hlee/rails5_talk/README.md

 Book.where('status = 1').or(Book.new_coming)
 \# => SELECT * FROM books WHERE (status = 1) OR (status = 3)
 ```

+### MySQL ActiveRecord adapter gets JSON support

+If you happen to run your Rails application on top of MySQL 5.7.8 then your database have a new native JSON data type.

+From Rails 5 you should be able to use this new data type within your ActiveRecord models.

 ### resource and references